GiadaSimionato/Reasoning_Agents_2020/README.md

 * Copy `NLPPipeline/src/` on your project
 * Go to `src/lib/` and follow `"IMPORTANT -model download.txt"` to download the language model
 #### Usage
-Javadocs for all auxiliary classes are written.
+All auxiliary classes contains JavaDocs.
 To translate a sentence use `NL2LTLTranslator.translate(sentence)`.
 The class `NL2LTLTranslator` contains a main method with some examples.